neoml-lib/neoml/NeoML/docs/en/API/NN/MatrixMultiplicationLayer.md

 <!-- /TOC -->

-The class implements a layer that multiplies matrices from two sets.
+This class implements a layer that performs matrix multiplication operation for its two inputs.
+It treats first three dimesions (`BatchLength * BatchWidth * ListSize`) as a matrix number, next three (`Height * Width * Depth`) as row number and last one (`Channels`) as a number of columns.
+So this layer implements a bunch of independent matrix multiplications.

 ## Settings